NEW: Prosecutor: The suspect shot TSA officer, went away, came back, shot officer again

 “I am truly devastated,” his widow said.

-The chaos also affected more than 165,000 passengers on hundreds of flights as the airport shut down for hours.
-By Saturday afternoon, all of it – including Terminal 3 – had been reopened.
+The chaos also affected more than 165,000 passengers on hundreds of flights, as the airport shut down for hours.
+By early Saturday afternoon, all of it – including Terminal 3 – was reopened.

 By then, security was out in force – an “enhanced deployment” that included Los Angeles police department officers and air marshals in addition to airport police, according to Airport police Chief Patrick Gannon.
 Some were uniformed, others were undercover.